MicrosoftDocs/common-data-model-and-service/common-data-model/samples-doc.md

 true);
 ```

-As the result you should have new entities created wit logical definitions and
-resolved definitions in *resolved* folder
+As a result, you should have new entities created with logical definitions and resolved definitions in the **resolved** folder

-Follow comments in the Program.cs for each specific fragment.
+Follow comments in the `Program.cs` for each specific fragment.